 Hypertension and Alcohol

-Drinking too much alcohol can increase your blood pressure.
-Guidelines from the American Heart Association state that if you drink alcohol, you should limit the amount to no more than two drinks a day for men, or one a day for women.
-They define a drink as one 12-ounce beer, four ounces of wine, 1.5 ounces of 80-proof spirits, or one ounce of 100-proof spirits.
+Drinking too much alcohol is a risk factor for high blood pressure.
+The American Heart Association guidelines recommend the consumption of no more than two alcoholic drinks per day for men and no more than one drink a day for women.
+One drink is defined as one 12-ounce beer, 4 ounces of wine, 1.5 ounces of 80-proof spirits, or 1 ounce of 100-proof spirits.

 Hypertension and Caffeine

 Caffeine can bring on the jitters, but there is no evidence that it can cause long-term hypertension.
 However, especially for those not accustomed to caffeine, a caffeinated beverage might bring on a temporary rise in blood pressure.

 Gestational hypertension is high blood pressure that develops in pregnancy.
 If not properly managed, it may develop into preeclampsia.
 Preeclampsia is elevated blood pressure and the leakage of protein into the urine by the kidneys.
 Preeclampsia can be dangerous to both mother and baby.
 After the baby is born, high blood pressure of pregnancy usually returns to normal levels.

 Certain medications contain ingredients that can elevate blood pressure.
 Cold and flu medications that contain decongestants are one example of drugs that raise blood pressure.
 Other kinds of medicines that can raise blood pressure are steroids, diet pills, birth control pills, NSAID pain relief medications, and some antidepressants.
 Talk to your doctor about the medications or supplements you may be taking that might affect your blood pressure.